It was April 7th, 2020.

 Customer budgets shifted and evaporated overnight.
 Key stakeholders changed roles and even companies.
 And massive shifts occurred in how people and organizations evaluated their investments as they adjusted to the changing landscape.

-365 days after the release of Sell The Way You Buy, here are some of my key sales lessons learned from a year of pandemic selling.
+With all the months of pandemic selling that have passed since the release of Sell The Way You Buy, here are some of my key sales lessons learned.

 1. The things your customer values change quickly.
 Your pitch needs to as well.